 Quitting smoking is the single most important thing you can do for your health!
 It can greatly reduce your risk of developing a tobacco related illness and add years to your life.
-If you are ready to quit and looking for help, Southwestern Public Health offers information about how to access quit smoking supports in St. Thomas and Elgin County.
+If you are ready to quit and looking for help, Southwestern Public Health offers information about how to access quit smoking supports near you.

-Eligible participants will receive 5 weeks of FREE nicotine replacement therapy (e.g., patches, gum, lozenges).
+Quit smoking workshops are offered at Southwestern Public Health’s St. Thomas location.
+Eligible participants will receive 5 weeks of free nicotine replacement therapy (e.g., patches, gum, lozenges).
 If you are interested in quitting smoking, register for a one-time stop smoking workshop.
 Call 519-631-9900 for more information or to register.

 Ontario Works Clients

-Elgin St. Thomas Ontario Works recipients can get FREE nicotine replacement therapy and counselling to quit smoking.
+Ontario Works recipients in Elgin St. Thomas can get free nicotine replacement therapy and counselling to quit smoking.
 Ask your Ontario Works Case Worker for a referral to a participating pharmacy or contact one of the pharmacies below to make an appointment:

 Tools to Help You Quit

 Thinking of quitting smoking?
 There are a number of tools available that can help you prepare for a quit attempt.
-Studies show that it may take up to 30 quit attempts before someone quits for good (OTRU, 2013).
+Studies show that it may take up to 30 quit attempts before someone quits for good.
 Therefore, being prepared and thinking though your smoking triggers and behaviour is critical to success.
 Don’t give up!
 Quitting smoking is a learning process that will take time.

-Smokers’ Helpline is a free, confidential service operated by the Canadian Cancer Society offering support and information about quitting smoking and tobacco use.
+- Smokers’ Helpline - a free, confidential service operated by the Canadian Cancer Society offering support and information about quitting smoking and tobacco use.
 Services are offered by phone, email, online and through text messaging.
 Smokers’ Helpline operates seven days a week.
 By phone, hours of operation are:

 For more information call 1-877-513-5333 or visit www.smokershelpline.ca

-Leave the Pack Behind is a program that offers young adults smoking and quitting information, personalized support, and quitting resources - all for free.
-Through this program they offer opportunities and challenges where smokers can make quit or cut back attempts and non/ex smokers can pledge to remain smoke free.
+- Leave the Pack Behind - offers young adults smoking and quitting information, personalized support, and quitting resources - all for free.
+Through this program, they offer opportunities and challenges where smokers can make quit or cut back attempts and non/ex smokers can pledge to remain smoke free.

-- QuitRunChill is a FREE web program for smokers and ex-smokers.
+- QuitRunChill - a free web program for smokers and ex-smokers.